-Most recently, Karen worked at the United Workers Union, fighting for some of the most vulnerable and low-paid workers in the country.
+She has worked within the university sector and at the Central Lands Council.
+Most recently, she was at the United Workers Union, fighting for some of the most vulnerable and low-paid workers in the country.

-Karen spends her time in the Senate fighting for well-paid and secure jobs, universal access to health care and an equitable education system.
-She believes in a social safety net that gives people a hand up when they need it the most and is a passionate advocate for the environment and the River Murray.
+Karen is committed to achieving a better society spending her time in the Senate fighting for well-paid and secure jobs, universal access to health care and an equitable education system.

 Karen is a passionate advocate for the environment, and action on climate change, and as the Chair of the Senate Standing Committee of Environment and Communications, fights for real action to combat climate change and its impacts.